TonyDeRosia/evennia-minimud/README.md

 room.

 The persistent **SpawnManager** script loads these lists on start and keeps rooms populated accordingly.
+Rooms with spawn data are cached and only those locations are checked each tick.
+The manager processes this cache in batches which reduces the workload for large games.
+You can set the optional `batch_size` attribute on the script to control how many rooms are evaluated per tick for tuning performance.

 Use `@spawnreload` to reload all spawn data from disk.
 Run `@forcerespawn <room_vnum>` to immediately repopulate a specific room, and `@showspawns [vnum]` to view the configured entries.
 Room prototypes saved through `redit` or with `asave changed` automatically update the manager and respawn mobs, so manual reloads are rarely needed.
+These commands continue to operate exactly as they did before batching was introduced.

 ## Weapon Creation and Inspection